GSA/digitalgov.gov/content/posts/2018/03/2018-03-13-data-briefing-value-federal-government-data.md

 ---
 _(All references to specific products, brands, and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.)_

-_Each week, [The Data Briefing]({{< link "tag/the-data-briefing" >}}) showcases the latest federal data news and trends.
-Visit this blog every week to learn how data is transforming government and improving government services for the American people.
-If you have ideas for a topic or have questions about government data, please [contact me via email](mailto:William.Brantley@uspto.gov?subject=The%20Data%20Briefing)._

 _[Dr. William Brantley]({{< link "author/bbrantley" >}}) is the Training Administrator for the U.S. Patent and Trademark Office’s Global Intellectual Property Academy.
 All opinions are his own and do not reflect the opinions of the USPTO or GSA._